torsday/notebook/education/README.md

 -   [ ] Build and release processes

 -   [ ] RESTful API’s, knowledgeable of common practices and concerns

--   [ ] common patterns and their ideal usage

 -   [x] SOLID Principles